fixie-ai/fixie-sdk-js/docs/developer-preview.md

-## Welcome to Fixie Developer Preview
+## Welcome to the Fixie Developer Preview

 Welcome to Fixie!
 We're happy you're here.
 We wanted to give you a brief overview of how things work and where to get help if you need stuck.